Sadistic personality disorder: Diagnostic criteria

-This behavior must not be better explained by sexual sadism disorder and it must be directed towards more than one person.
+This behavior couldn’t have been better explained by sexual sadism disorder and it had to have been directed towards more than one person.

 Differential diagnosis

 Millon's subtypes

 Theodore Millon claimed there were four subtypes of sadism, which he termed enforcing sadism, explosive sadism, spineless sadism, and tyrannical sadism.

 History

 Sadistic personality disorder was developed as forensic psychiatrists had noticed many patients with sadistic behavior.
 It was introduced to the DSM in 1987 and it was placed in the DSM-III-R as a way to facilitate further systematic clinical study and research.
-It was removed from the DSM for numerous reasons.
+It was removed from the DSM for numerous reasons, including the fact it could be used to legally excuse sadistic acts.
 Sadistic personality disorder also shared a high rate of comorbidity with other disorders, implying that it was not a distinct disorder on its own.
 Millon writes that "Physically abusive, sadistic personalities are most often male, and it was felt that any such diagnosis might have the paradoxical effect of legally excusing cruel behavior."
 Researchers were also concerned about the stigmatizing nature of the disorder, and that it put patients at higher risk of abuse from prison guards.
 Theorists like Theodore Millon wanted to generate further study on SPD, and so proposed it to the DSM-IV Personality Disorder Work Group, who rejected it.